deephaven/deephaven-core/README.md

 If any dependencies are missing or unsupported versions are installed, see [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/launch-pre-built).

-### Quick Start: Python
+### Launch: Python

-Run the following commands to launch Deephaven for Python.
+Run the following commands to launch Deephaven for Python server applications.

 ```bash
 mkdir deephaven-deployment